Alex1304/botrino/website/docs/getting-started.md

 When you are developing your bot, you may prefer to run the bot directly in your IDE rather than package your application every time.

 If you used the archetype, copy the contents of `app/src/main/external-resources` in a new directory on your hard drive, **outside of the project workspace**.
-If you aren't using the archetype, create a directory outside of your project and add a `config.json` file with the following contents (insert your bot token in the `"token"` field, and remove the `"command"` field if you aren't using the command module):
+If you aren't using the archetype, create a directory outside of your project and add a `config.json` file with the following contents (insert your bot token in the `"token"` field, and remove the `"command"` field if you aren't using the command extension):

 ```json
 {